 LUX-Lung 8 – A Phase III Trial of Afatinib* vs Erlotinib for the Treatment of Squamous Cell Lung Cancer After at Least One Prior Platinum-Based Chemotherapy

-No prior treatment with epidermal growth factor receptor directed small molecules or antibodies
+No prior treatment with epidermal growth factor receptor (EGFR) directed small molecules or antibodies

 Afatinib 40 mg

 Progression-free survival (PFS) assessed by independent central review

 Other Secondary Outcome Measures:

 Health-related quality of life (HRQoL)

 Median PFS was 2.6 months in patients receiving afatinib compared with 1.9 months in patients receiving erlotinib (p=0.0103).

 OS was significantly improved with afatinib vs erlotinib (p=0.0077).